 All Seasons Gardening and Landscaping is open and operating under the current Federal, State, and County guidelines for essential businesses.
 Due to the nature of our business, we are confident that our employees and customers can remain safe during this pandemic and have implemented the following changes: All Seasons’ office employees will be working remotely…Read more

 DORMANT SPRAY FRUIT TREES Pests that appear on lush new spring growth are eliminated or greatly reduced by properly applying dormant sprays now.
-They effectively kill the over wintering eggs of aphids, mites, most scales, plus many other pests and some plant diseases that are now in their most…Read more
+They effectively kill the over wintering eggs of aphids, mites, most scales, plus many other pests and some plant diseases that are now in their most vulnerable stage.
+For most fruit trees…Read more

 Save Water During the Winter Months Installing a rain sensor to your existing irrigation controller can reduce your water bill during the rainy season.
 The Hunter Mini-Clik Rain Sensor hydrates and dehydrates at the same rate as soil and is adjustable to detect 1/8”-1” of rainfall.
 When it rains it will shut your system down…Read more